Forms & guidance for practitioners

 - SCR – Serious Case Review referral form

 - Trafficking – Independent Child Trafficking Advocate Service and referral process

-- Complete the form as clearly and fully as possible; however, do not delay the referral if you do not have all the information required in a situation where a delay may place the child at further risk
+- complete the form as clearly and fully as possible; however, do not delay the referral if it may place the adult or child at further risk

 - social care practitioners

 - statutory sector (organisations set up, controlled and funded by the government)

 - voluntary sector (not for profit organisations)

 - independent sectors (organisations funded by the clients who use the service).

 - the signs of abuse and neglect to look out for

 - the action to take if you think a child is being abused or neglected.